 Our brains are designed to focus on one task at any given moment, so it’s unfathomable that people would even want to entertain the notion of focusing on anything else while driving.
 Yet we hear again and again about accidents and fatalities due to people texting or talking on their phones while driving.
 In order to master defensive driving, there should be nothing else in your hands while driving except your steering wheel.

-We are a Memphis-based law office which specializes in personal injuries.
+We are a Memphis-based law office that specializes in personal injuries.
 We cover all matters of personal injury law, including car accidents.